Clinical Research Manager - Marie-Claire Fickenscher, A.S., C.C.R.P.

 camping and recording music.

-Kasie joined the Hoag Orthopedics team as a Clinical Research Assistant
+Madeline joined Hoag Orthopedics in the fall of 2019 as a Clinical Research

 Clinical Data Coordinator - Noemi Urquiza, B.A.